Salvinia

 Azolla plants (Azolla spp.) are also small, floating, perennial ferns with long free hanging roots, that are commonly mistaken for salvinia.
 The key difference is in the leaf shape and colour.
 Azolla has triangular shaped leaves that become red in colour when exposed to high levels of sunlight.

-n Victoria, we only have one kind of salvinia, and it is called Salvinia molesta.
-This plant is a big problem in Victoria, and it is against the law to buy, sell, show, or move this plant.
+In Victoria, we only have one species of salvinia, Salvinia molesta.
+It is illegal to buy, sell, display, or move this plant.

-People selling salvinia plants on websites like Facebook Marketplace, Gumtree, and eBay all over Australia.
-Lately, there have been many ads saying they are selling Salvinia minima (also called water spangles), even though this species has not been found in Australia.
+People sell salvinia plants on websites like Facebook Marketplace, Gumtree, and eBay all over Australia, advertising them under names such as Salvinia minima (also called water spangles), even though this species has not been found in Australia.

-Agriculture Victoria checked over 30 of these plants with DNA tests, and every time, they turned out to be Salvinia molesta.
-It is very likely that all the salvinia plants in Victoria are the same, even if they are advertised as something else.
+Agriculture Victoria tested over 30 of these plants, and every time, they turned out to be Salvinia molesta.
+It is very likely that all the salvinia plants in Victoria are Salvinia molesta, even if they are advertised as something else.